 6. London City Hall

 The Harry Potter movies added some beautiful modern landmarks that weren’t mentioned in the books.
 London City Hall, the headquarters of the Greater London Authority, was featured in one of the first scenes of the film adaptation of Harry Potter and the Half-Blood Prince.
 The unusually shaped building is located next to Tower Bridge on the south bank of the River Thames.
-In the movie, employees of City Hall witnessed a Death Eater attack on the Millennium Bridge, which is the next modern landmark on this list.
+In the movie, employees of City Hall witness a Death Eater attack on the Millennium Bridge, which is the next modern landmark on this list.

 7. Millennium Bridge